 sudo pacman -S qemu qemu-system-riscv

-# create a new cargo project (this will be our kernel)
+# Create a new cargo project (this will be our kernel)

 cargo init --bin --name kernel